OthersideAI/WordInContext/README.md

 | text-davinci-002   | 39%            | 63%         | **65%**     |
 | text-davinci-003   | 68%            | **69%**     | 67%         |

-We dove a bit more into code :) basically 3 methods.
-First, we do an intermediary step on the generated JSON for meaning.
+Since we've been using code a lot for our prmopts, we dove a bit more into how different ways of implementing code prompts change the performance.
+First, we tried a [0 shot](##Code_0shot_scratch) that output a JSON including a thinkthru output of meaning.
 Then, we tried just having it hallucinate that it computed that intermediary step.
 Finally, we just tried having it generate without it to see if that hallucinated helped anything.

 Code Prompts